steinwurf/steinwurf-docs/source/score/overview_score.rst

 exposing any implementation details to the user.
 Using **this high-level API is the recommended option for most users**.

+The high-level API includes the ``udp_sender`` and ``udp_receiver`` classes that implement the score protocol features on top of a boost::asio UDP socket.
+This is the most convenient option when a customized socket implementation is not necessary.

+The score API also contains the generic ``source`` and ``sink`` objects that can process data without relying on a specific network stack.
+It is possible to use this generic API with a custom socket implementation, so this could be the preferred option if you want to integrate score into an application that already has a custom socket framework.

 Experienced C++ developers can also access the low-level protocol implementation in the same repository.
 This can be useful to make custom modifications or to learn more about the inner workings of the library.